 - Hormonal Imbalance – For the ladies, if you are pregnant, going through menopause or your regular menstrual cycle, your hormone levels are different than normal.
 Though your gums may bleed more than normal, there is nothing unusual going on if this is your situation.

 - Canker Sores.
 Canker sores can be a sign of a mineral deficiency (such as zinc) or gluten intolerance.
 Some dentists have been known to give patients a zinc supplement if they notice canker sores.
-If the supplements do not work, it would be good to get checked out to see if you have gluten intolerance or celiac disease (a disease where proteins damage the small intestines).
+If the supplements don’t work, it would be good to get checked out to see if you have gluten intolerance or celiac disease (a disease where proteins damage the small intestines).

 - Cracked Teeth.
 Signs of a condition called GERD (Gastroesphogeal Reflux Disease) – in which stomach acids come up to the mouth.
 Because of this, the teeth are more worn from the acid and can be sharp.